-Dichroa is a bitter herb that is commonly used in Chinese herbal medicine were it is considered to have a cold energy that benefits the heart, liver and lungs.
+Dichroa is a bitter herb that is commonly used in Chinese herbal medicine where it is considered to have a cold energy that benefits the heart, liver, and lungs.

 The leaves have powerful laxative (purgative) proprieties and have been used traditionally to treat stomach cancer.

 A decoction made from the stem bark is used as a treatment for high fever, and a decoction made from the leaves is often used specifically to treat malaria fever.
 The root contains a variety of alkaloids that are considered to have emetic, expectorant, antipyretic and laxative properties.